johnyevsukov/Front-End/README.md

 Back-end source code:
 [petpost-back-end](https://github.com/johnyevsukov/Back-End)
 ## About:
-PetPost is a full-stack social media web application designed
+PetPost is a full-stack social media web application built
 with React.js, Node.js, Express.js, and PostgreSQL

 ## About The Front-End: